 The OCT works for any Office Suite.
 Be aware of the fact though that the Home and Student version doesn’t contain Outlook.

 Once you’ve configured all the settings that you want, use File-> Save As… to save the msp-file to the Updates folder of your Office deployment folder.
 When Office is being installed, it will automatically apply the msp-file and configure the settings for the user.

-For further customizations required to deploy Office 2010 via a GPO see;
+For further customizations required to deploy Office 2010 or Office 2013 via a GPO see;